 Where Are Google’s Data Centers Located?

-In total, Google has nearly 30 owned data centers either in operation or under development across 10 countries throughout the world.
+In total, Google has 35 owned data centers either in operation or under development across more than 10 countries throughout the world.
 Google owns and operates these data centers to keep its products running and the internet functioning 24 hours a day, 7 days a week.

 Google Owned Data Center Locations

-Google operates or is building 19 data centers in 14 states across the U.S., including Alabama, Georgia, Iowa, Missouri, Nebraska, Nevada, North Carolina, Ohio, Oklahoma, Oregon, South Carolina, Tennessee, Texas, and Virginia.
+Google operates or is building 23 data centers in 15 states across the U.S., including Alabama, Arizona, Georgia, Iowa, Missouri, Nebraska, Nevada, North Carolina, Ohio, Oklahoma, Oregon, South Carolina, Tennessee, Texas, and Virginia.

 United States – Google Data Centers